Novimatrem/multicommittr.sh/README.md

 # how to (linux)

+Linux usage of the script is unsupported by me, I don't have your setup.
+It may work, it probably will, and I do test it on Linux, but your mileage may vary.
+See LICENSE for details.

 Run the following commands inside of your bash terminal emulator in order to download and start the script.

 Required dependencies are: Bash, and a Terminal Emulator.